pavankumarpolavarapu/pavankumarpolavarapu_old.github.io/notebook/_posts/2018-11-24-Implementing-k-nearest-neighbours.md

 Seems like best accuracy is between 10 and 15, we can try more values in the range and decide the ideal K.

-## <a name="finalthoughts"> Final Thoughts </a>
+## Final Thoughts
 Comparing images pixel by pixel and classifying will definitely not be accurate.
 Having said that, KNN classified 1/4th of 5000 images correctly in 0.2 seconds, which in my opinion is awesome.
 27.8% Accuracy is not something that we are hoping but it is a good start.

+Update:
+2018-12-24: Added index, removed hyperlinks on headings and typo fix on syntax highlight